gvwilson/sensibleadventures/misc/bear-02.md

 "I'm fine," Mope repeated.
 "So is Noxy.
 But we have to find out what happened to the sergeant."

-"And I have to find out what's happened to Cloak!"
+"And I have to find out what's happened to Charger!"
 Noxy said.
 She limped as fast as she could toward the door.
 She was still a few yards away when a soldier she half-recognized stepped through and blinked in the afternoon light.